Gender Identity Discrimination

 Your gender.
 Your reality.
 Your rights

 It is gender identity discrimination to treat a person unfairly, or for them to be denied the same opportunities as others, because of their gender identity.
-This includes a person’s appearance or mannerisms, or other gender-related characteristics.
+This includes a person’s appearance or mannerisms, or other gender-related characteristics, including gender expression.
+This includes people who identify as transgender or transsexual.

 We all have a gender identity.
-It is the deeply rooted internal sense of who we are in terms of gender.
 For many, however, the gender they identify with is different from that assigned at birth.

 A person’s designated sex at birth is irrelevant.
 Nor does it matter what label they choose to describe themselves.
 Everyone has a right to express their own gender as they wish and to live and behave in accordance with their gender identity.